 - Key result 4: Increase the average session duration by 20%

 When comparing the SMART goal vs. OKR in this context, the marketing OKR is more ambitious and contains multiple metrics.

 OKRs are a goal-setting framework, SMART goals provide a template for writing goals

 OKRs and SMART goals facilitate goal setting differently.
 OKRs offer an actionable goal-setting framework to promote organizational alignment, transparency, and focus.
 Meanwhile, the SMART criteria are a set of characteristics companies can use to write their goals.
 These act as a template rather than an actionable framework.

 OKRs and SMART goals also differ in how ambitious they are.
 OKRs challenge teams and organizations to take on ambitious stretch goals with attainment rates of 60-80%.
 These goals often require collaboration, lateral thinking, and innovative working methods.
 On the other hand, SMART goals are mostly process-oriented, where they're achievable, risk-averse, and entail the completion of day-to-day tasks.

 OKRs aren’t tied to compensation, SMART goals are

+The difference between OKRs and SMART goals also lies in how they link to performance.
 As OKRs are used to create aspirational goals, they shouldn't be tied to compensation.
 Not mixing OKRs with compensation makes employees more likely to set ambitious goals that inspire innovation and constructive failure.
 On the contrary, SMART goals are often tied to compensation as they’re achievable and more individualistic.